Lobular capillary hemangioma

 You may also need a skin biopsy to confirm the diagnosis and rule out skin cancer.

 Most pyogenic granulomas can be removed.
 A scar may remain after treatment.
-There is a high chance that the problem will come back if the whole lesion is not destroyed during treatment.
+There is a high chance that the problem will come back if the whole lesion is not removed or destroyed during treatment.

 These problems may occur: